FChia11/gradstudent/content/home/teaching.md

 ---
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-active: true
+active: false
 widget: pages

 # This file represents a page section.
-headless: true
+headless: false

 # Order that this section appears on the page.
-weight: 50
+weight: 40

-title: ⚙️ Patent Pills ⚙️
+title: Teaching
-subtitle: Women Inventors | 1850-1950
+subtitle: ''

 content:
   # Filter on criteria
   filters:
     folders:
-      - post
+      - publication
     tag: ''
     category: ''
     publication_type: ''